Mortal Kombat Annihilation: Critical response

+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Jason Gibner of Allmovie wrote, "Whereas the first film was a guilty schlock pleasure, this sequel is an exercise in the art of genuinely beautiful trash cinema."
 Marjorie Baumgarten of the Austin Chronicle opined that it was "nothing more than a perpetual chain of elaborately choreographed fight sequences that ... are linked together by the most flimsy and laughable of plot elements."
 Owen Gleiberman of Entertainment Weekly gave the film a "D−" rating, calling it "abysmal" and "incoherent."
 R.L.
 Shaffer of IGN wrote in 2011: "Mortal Kombat: Annihilation is a bad movie.
 No way around it.
 Over the years, however, it has evolved into a cult hit of sorts, playing as an unintentional comedy – a spoof of the early video game movies and their painfully obvious cash-in mentality."

 In separate 2012 interviews, Mortal Kombat co-creators Ed Boon and John Tobias selected Annihilation as their personal worst moments in the history of their work on the franchise.

-In an interview for Luke Owen’s book, Lights, Camera, Game Over, Producer Lawrence Kasinoff revealed the film was released unfinished.
-“I’m telling you the effects in that movie are not the final effects.”
-Kasanoff admits.
-“I never anticipated that someone would take the movie and go, ‘it’s good enough’.
-We weren’t done.
+In an interview for Luke Owen's book, Lights, Camera, Game Over, producer Lawrence Kasanoff revealed the film was released unfinished: "I'm telling you the effects in that movie are not the final effects.
+I never anticipated that someone would take the movie and go, 'it's good enough'.
+We weren't done.
 We never finished that movie.
-But the studio said, ‘we don’t care’.
-We sacrificed quality for business.”
+But the studio said, 'we don’t care'.
+We sacrificed quality for business."

-Other media
+Franchise

+Canceled sequel

+Shou's original contract was a three-picture deal, and Threshold Entertainment's production on a second sequel was initially scheduled to commence shortly after the release of Annihilation, but was shelved due to Annihilation's poor reception and disappointing box office performance.
+Attempts to produce a third film remained stuck in development hell, with numerous script rewrites, and storyline, cast and crew changes.
+A November 2001 poll on the official Mortal Kombat website hosted by Threshold asked fans which characters they believed would die in a third film.

+The 2005 destruction of New Orleans by Hurricane Katrina greatly affected one of the planned shooting locations.
+In June 2009, a bankruptcy court lawsuit saw producer Kasanoff suing Midway Games while mentioning that a third film was in the works.
+Warner Bros. (which became the parent company of New Line Cinema in 2008, after over a decade of both operating as separate divisions of Time Warner) ended up purchasing most of Midway's assets, including Mortal Kombat.

+Reboot

+Warner Bros. released the rebooted film Mortal Kombat in 2021.

 Novelization

-Novelizations of both Mortal Kombat movies were written by Martin Delrio and Jerome Preisler.

-Cancelled sequel

-Robin Shou's original Mortal Kombat contract was a three-picture deal, and Threshold Entertainment's production on a second sequel was initially scheduled to commence shortly after the release of Annihilation, but it was shelved due to Annihilation's poor reception and disappointing box-office performance.
-Attempts to produce a third film since then have remained stuck in development hell, with numerous script rewrites and storyline, cast, and crew changes.
-A November 2001 poll on the official Mortal Kombat website hosted by Threshold asked fans which characters they believed would die in the third movie.
-The 2005 destruction of New Orleans by Hurricane Katrina greatly affected one of the film's planned shooting locations.
-In June 2009, a bankruptcy court lawsuit saw Lawrence Kasanoff suing Midway Games while mentioning that a third film was in the works.
-Warner Bros. (which became the parent company of New Line Cinema in 2008, after over a decade of both operating as separate divisions of Time Warner) ended up purchasing most of Midway's assets, including Mortal Kombat.
+A novelization of the film was written by Jerome Preisler, published by Tor Books.